sourceradar/outline/CONTRIBUTING.md

-# Contributing to MCP Outline
+# Contributing to Outline

-Thank you for your interest in contributing to MCP Outline!
+Thank you for your interest in contributing to Outline!
 This document provides guidelines for contributing to the project, including how to add support for new programming languages.

 ## General Contributing Guidelines